-&lt;sup>1 2050 Proposed Project noise levels assume NB-HCE eastbound existing noise wall is removed as a result of the project.
+1 2050 Proposed Action noise levels assume NB-HCE eastbound existing noise wall is removed as a result of the project.

-&lt;sup>2 (#) represents total number of assumed highway-facing classrooms with predicted interior noise impact based on a building noise reduction factor of 10 dBA for a windows open condition, in accordance with FHWA guidance.
+2 (#) represents total number of assumed highway-facing classrooms with predicted interior noise impact based on a building noise reduction factor of 10 dBA for a windows open condition, in accordance with FHWA guidance.